-How to have a great (sunny) vacation with your baby
+How to have a great (sunny) vacation with your baby away from home!

-Going away somewhere on vacation with a young baby may seem like a crazy thing to do when you are already sleep-depraved and exhausted.
+Going away somewhere on vacation with a young baby may seem like a crazy thing to do when you are already sleep-deprived and exhausted.
 But with some planning and routines in place, your vacation can really be what it is supposed to be – a time to recharge your batteries and spend time with your family and friends.

 Babies are vulnerable to changed routines.
 They are vulnerable to jet lag, bacteria, and the sun’s rays.
 But they love spending time with their family.
-Many babies really enjoy bathing or even seeing new environments, unless they are deep into the phase of stranger anxiety.
+Many babies really enjoy bathing or even seeing new environments, unless they are deep in the phase of stranger anxiety.

 Here we’ll provide you with some tips and ideas on how to help baby adjust to the new environment as quickly as possible and how to make the whole stay as easy and pleasant for all of you.
 It takes a little bit of planning and maybe a few new things to buy, but I can guarantee that it is worth it!